microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 ### Defining Fluid functions and parameters

-1. Since this app is intended to be used in the context of Microsoft Teams, having all Fluid related imports, initialization, and functions in one place makes it easier to use in the future.
+1. Since this app is intended to be used in the context of Microsoft Teams, having all Fluid-related imports, initialization, and functions in one place makes it easier to use in the future.
 Add the following code below the import statements.
 The comments will define all the functions and constants needed to interact with the Fluid service and container.

 ```ts
 // TODO 1: Define the parameter key(s).